Sarah Falk

 Dame Sarah Valerie Falk, DBE PC (born 1 June 1962) is a British Court of Appeal judge.
 She was previously a High Court judge and senior Judicial Appointments Commissioner.

 Career

 Falk studied law at Sidney Sussex College, Cambridge, and was admitted as a solicitor in 1986.
 Specialising in corporate tax she became a partner in Freshfields in 1994, notably working on the corporate restructure of EMI in 2011.

 During her career at Freshfields, Falk noted she experienced sexism despite being a partner.
-In an interview, she said during her time there she would often be the only female attending meetings and male her colleagues in those meetings would demonstrate selective hearing, with a male colleague repeating a point she had made earlier which then would be treated as a good idea.
+In an interview, she said during her time there she would often be the only female attending meetings and her male colleagues in those meetings would demonstrate selective hearing, with a male colleague repeating a point she had made earlier which then would be treated as a good idea.

 In 2015 she was appointed as a deputy judge of the Upper Tribunal (Tax and Chancery Chamber) having left Freshfields partnership while still working on a consultancy basis until 2018.